ipedro/SmoothGradientView/README.md

 # SmoothGradientView

-This package provides a gradient view (UIKit and SwiftUI) capable of color interpolation and easing, for smooth results.
+This package provides a gradient view (UIKit and SwiftUI) capable of color interpolation and easing.

 Requirements:
 iOS 14+